 One study by the Social Market Foundation found that happy employees are up to 20% more productive than unhappy employees.
-In fact, companies with engaged employees outperform those without them by a whopping 202%.
+Success and productivity could be more highly correlated with levels of optimism, social support and the ability to see stress as a challenge, rather than intelligence, according to research by Shawn Anchor.
 Employee happiness and job satisfaction are similar in that happy employees are satisfied and content in their jobs, but happy employees aren't necessarily engaged in their work.
 That contentedness is merely job satisfaction, and though satisfaction is generally enough to retain employees, it’s not enough to ensure productivity.
 On the other hand, employee engagement does promote increased productivity.
 Here are six ways to promote employee happiness and boost engagement:

 Freshen up the workplace Employees who control the layout and design of their workspace are not only happier and healthier, but also 32% more productive.
 The University of Exeter in the UK and studies by its School of Psychology found potential for improvements in employees’ attitude toward their jobs when allowed to personalize their workspaces.